 The scheme provides a significant recreational resource to the public, with Lake Rotorangi being a popular water skiing, jet skiing, swimming and kayaking location.
-In 2011 the Company completed a survey of lake hazards, and publicised the findings, in an effort to reduce the risk to lake users; although the Company is not required to update this by way of any consent condition which is a potential risk to lake users should lake hazards change.
+In 2011 the Company completed a survey of lake hazards, and publicised the findings, in an effort to reduce the risk to lake users.
+The Company continues to manage the functionality of Glen Nui boat ramp.
+There was a complaint received during this period due to low lake levels.
+However, lake levels were deemed compliant, and the low levels were brief before raising levels in time for summer use and consent condition requirements.
+All other boat ramps were functional during this monitoring period.